JiatianWang/B2B-event-ticketing-platform-Design-in-SQL/README.md

 # B2B-event-ticketing-platform-Design-in-SQL
 ## Business requirements:

-Design a transactional database to analyze B2B event ticketing platform data for managing:
+I designed a B2B transactional ticketing platform.
+I would like to build a reporting system that will help decision-maker analyze business results and the needs of selling event tickets.

+In this task, I would like to track ticket sales by venue organizers and resellers.
+Resellers get a different commission per sold ticket based on different event.
+Resellers can have multiple branches offices or sell on their websites, while venue organizers can sell on-site or online.

+Key tables:

 ● Venue organizers

-● Venues and tickets
+● Customers

 ● Resellers

 ● Sold tickets

-## In this task:

-I will track ticket sales by venue organizers and resellers.
-Resellers get a fixed commission per sold ticket.
-Resellers can have multiple branches offices or sell on their websites, while venue organizers can sell on-site or online.

 ## Reporting: